 Call for papers – see instructions here.
 To be sent in at the latest 22nd November 2022.

 Comparative survey of the legal rules on heraldry.
 See here.

 Registration and payment – will be available at the end of January 2023.

 Programme – a draft programme is available here.

 Information about Lund for visitors is available here.

 Organising committee: Associate Professor Martin Sunnqvist, AIH, Dr. Henric Åsklund, aih, and Claus K. Berntsen.

-Scientific committee: State Herald Dr. Henrik Klackenberg AIH, Secretary General Dr. Nicolas Vernot AIH, Associate Professor Martin Sunnqvist AIH, and Associate Professor Elsa Trolle Önnerfors.
+Scientific committee: Former State Herald Dr. Henrik Klackenberg AIH, Former Secretary General, Researcher Dr. Nicolas Vernot AIH, Associate Professor Martin Sunnqvist AIH, and Associate Professor Elsa Trolle Önnerfors.